-Finally, we need another lemma.
-It will be used in the proof of Theorem \ref{equadiffcoeffnew} where we differentiate $R^{m,k}_t(i,j)$ with respect to $t$.
+The following lemma will be used in the proof of Theorem \ref{equadiffcoeffnew} where we differentiate $R^{m,k}_t(i,j)$ with respect to $t$.
 For this we deal with finitely many relevant terms and some remainders consisting of sums of infinitely many terms.
-The following lemma will allow to see that those infinitely many terms can be non-zero only on an event with negligible probability, so that we only need to use a simple deterministic bound for the remainders in order to neglect their expectation, and eventually work with finitely many terms.
+The following lemma will allow to see that those infinitely many terms can be non-zero only on an event with negligible probability, so that we only need to use a simple deterministic bound for the remainders in order to neglect their expectations, and eventually work with finitely many terms.